How Did Gene Haas Make His Money? Gene Haas Net Worth

 Which business ventures contributed to Gene Haas’s net worth?

-Apart from Haas Automation, Gene Haas co-founded the NASCAR team Haas CNC Racing (now known as Stewart-Haas Racing) and the Formula One team, Haas F1 Team.
+Apart from Haas Automation, Gene Haas co-founded the NASCAR team Haas CNC Racing (who became Stewart-Haas Racing) and the Formula One team, Haas F1 Team.
 These motorsports ventures have significantly contributed to his overall net worth.

 How does the Haas F1 team sustain its financial operations?